 As a writer, I've twice been nominated for the Pushcart Prize, and my fiction has appeared in journals such as Thin Air, The Chiron Review, The Rockhurst Review, and Snowbound.
 My first novel, Season of Ash, was published in 2004.
 I graduated from New York University with a Master's Degree in Creative Writing in 2008.
 I write a regular column for Goalkeeper Magazine and have written for football publications and blogs such as XI Quarterly, The Howler, In Bed With Maradona, and Can They Score.
+My memoir Small Time: A Life in the Football Wilderness was published in 2013 by Bennion Kearny in the UK.

 I hold copyright for all text herein, but feel free to copy, re-blog, or re-print for any purpose, as long as credit is directed back to The Goalkeepers' Union.
 All images of me are considered fair use.